patrick-ve/de-burgerlijke-app/docs/recipes-prd.md

 - **Scheduling:** Allow users to drag-and-drop or assign saved recipes to specific dates/days.
 - **Multiple Meals per Day:** (Optional - Future consideration) Allow scheduling for different meal times (breakfast, lunch, dinner).

-### 4.5 Grocery List Generation
+### 4.5 Grocery List Generation & Pricing

 - **List Creation:** Generate a consolidated grocery list based on all recipes scheduled for a defined upcoming period (e.g., the next 7 days).
 - **Ingredient Aggregation:** Combine identical ingredients from different recipes, summing their quantities (respecting units).
+Standardize ingredient names where possible for price matching.
 - **Portion Scaling:** Ensure ingredient quantities in the shopping list reflect the portion adjustments made by the user for each scheduled recipe.
+- **Price Fetching:**
+  - For items on the generated list, fetch current prices from supported Dutch supermarkets (e.g., Albert Heijn, Jumbo, Lidl, Plus).
+  - Match standardized ingredients to supermarket product databases.
+Handle ambiguities or missing items gracefully.
+- **Cheapest Option Calculation:**
+  - Provide an option to calculate the cheapest overall basket based on the list across selected/all supported supermarkets.
+  - Allow users to select preferred supermarkets for comparison.
+- **Price Display:**
+  - Display the price per item and per supermarket.
+  - Show the estimated total cost for the list per selected supermarket and the cheapest overall option.
-- **List Management:** Allow users to check off items as they shop, manually add items, and edit quantities.
+- **List Management:** Allow users to check off items as they shop, manually add items (including attempting to price match), and edit quantities.
+Prices should update accordingly.

 ### 4.6 Non-Functional Requirements

 - **Platform:** Mobile-first application (iOS & Android via Capacitor).
 - **Performance:** The app should be responsive.
-Recipe parsing may take a few seconds, and users should be informed of the progress.
+Recipe parsing may take a few seconds.
+Price fetching should be reasonably fast, potentially asynchronous, with progress indicators.
-- **Scalability:** The backend should handle a growing number of users and recipes.
+- **Scalability:** The backend should handle a growing number of users, recipes, and price data points.
 - **Usability:** The interface should be intuitive and easy to navigate for non-technical users.
+Price information should be clearly presented.
+- **Data Accuracy & Freshness:** Price data should be updated regularly (e.g., daily) and sourced reliably.
+Users should be informed about the potential for slight discrepancies or delays.
-- **Offline Access:** (Consideration) Allow access to saved recipes and potentially the last generated shopping list even when offline.
-Meal planning might require connectivity.
+- **Offline Access:** (Consideration) Allow access to saved recipes and potentially the last generated shopping list (including last known prices) even when offline.
+Meal planning and live price fetching require connectivity.

 ### 4.7 Acceptance Criteria